mshenfield/subreddit_algebra/README.md

 * Enable logging in AWS and log rotation
 * Set up Cloudfare or Cloudfront to deliver static assets more effectively.
 * Script to build index and deploy to AWS
+* redirect *.subreddit-algebra.science -> subreddit-algebra.science
+* Maybe: deploy Node+Rust.
+Re-write server as an Express application so I can take advantage of server-side rendering.
+Re-write machine learning portion in Rust for performance and adventure!

 ## License
 [MIT](LICENSE.md)